TALK TO SALES

 How to set up a cell phone reimbursement policy

 When providing an employee expense reimbursement program, many organizations reimburse employees for their work-related expenses like laptops, software fees, and home internet bills for remote workers.
-But, some organizations stop short of reimbursing cell phone expenses.
+But, some organizations stop short of reimbursing employees for cell phone expenses.

 Why should employees receive cell phone allowances?